QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 }
 ```

-You can declare fields `SerializeField` so that you can modify this property inside unity
+You can declare fields `SerializeField` so that you can modify this property inside Unity

 ```cs
 // same as public